-If we weren’t discussing such a serious topic as BRCA and cancer, being called rare might be a good thing.
+If we weren’t discussing such serious topics like BRCA and cancer, being called rare might be a good thing.

-Regardless of the statistic, I don’t actually believe anyone’s cancer experience is typical.
+Regardless of the statistic, I don’t believe anyone’s cancer experience is typical.

 Time is quite literally taken from you.
 It was supposed to be your time.
 Your life.
 But somewhere in there, cancer sneaks in like a thief in the night and takes bits and pieces of your former life and self.
 And sometimes it seems like it’s all a bit of a crap shoot just how much time and how much of your life cancer gets to take from you.

 You often wonder if you “caught the culprit” early enough or have put it in its place for good.
 You spend way more than a year diagnosing, treating, recovering, picking up the pieces, adjusting and then looking over your shoulder more frequently than you’d like to admit.

 You never really know if and when the “theft” is completely over.
 You spend at least moments of the rest of your life on guard watching and waiting for the “cancer criminal” who may or may not show up on your doorstep again.

 You remain on guard wondering if you have done all the “right” things to keep the “thief” away for good.